Where to put the barcode on your product

 Barcode orientation – fence vs ladder

-If the barcode is going on a flat surface (e.g. a cardboard box), the preferred orientation of the barcode is “picket fence” (where the barcode bars are like a fence, and the barcode number is at the bottom).
+If the barcode is placed on a flat surface (e.g., a cardboard box), the preferred orientation of the barcode is “picket fence” (where the barcode bars resembleย a fence, and the barcode number is at the bottom).

-If the barcode is going on a curved surface (e.g. a bottle) the preferred orientation of the barcode is “ladder” (where the barcode is rotated so that the bars are like a ladder).
-When a barcode is printed onto a curved surface sometimes the extremes of the barcode disappear around the curve, and can’t be read by a barcode scanner – rotating the barcode so it looks like a ladder avoids this issue.
+If the barcode is going on a curved surface (e.g. a bottle), the preferred orientation of the barcode is “ladder” (where the barcode is rotated so that the bars are like a ladder).
+When a barcode is printed onto a curved surface, the extremes of the barcode can sometimes disappear around the curve and can’t be read by a barcode scanner.
+Rotating the barcode so it resembles a ladder helps avoid this issue.

-Please note that barcode orientation can be determined by the printing process.
-Depending on the printing process you use, you may find that you get a much higher printing quality if the bars of the barcode run in the direction of the print (“web direction”) – in this situation, it is best to print the barcode in the direction of the print if possible.
+Please note that the printing process can determine barcode orientation.
+Depending on the printing process you use, you may find that you achieve a significantly higher printing quality if the bars of the barcode run in the direction of the print (“web direction”).
+In this situation, it is best to print the barcode in the same direction as the print if possible.

-Make sure the barcode is placed on a smooth surface, so that no part of the barcode is on a crease or edge in the packaging.
+Ensure the barcode is placed on a smooth surface, ensuring that no part of the barcode is positioned over a crease or edge in the packaging.
 The barcode should not wrap around a corner.
 No staples should go through the barcode.
-Don’t print on perforations, seams, folds, or absorbent paper.
+Donโt print on perforations, seams, folds, or absorbent paper.

 Make sure there is sufficient space around the barcode symbol, and that other symbols or text don’t encroach on it.
 A retail (EAN-13 or UPC-A) barcode has a 2mm-3mm “quiet zone” (blank margin) on both the left and right sides.
-Make sure that these quiet zones are left as they are, and aren’t cropped off or overlapped with other symbols/text.
+Ensure that these quiet zones are left intact and not cropped or overlapped with other symbols/text.

-If you have small packaging, or limited space for the barcode symbol, you can reduce your EAN-13 (or UPC-A) barcode down to 80% of standard size – ie. down to about 30mm wide x 20mm high.
+If you have small packaging or limited space for the barcode symbol, you can reduce your EAN-13 (or UPC-A) barcode to 80% of its standard size, i.e., approximately 30mm wide x 20mm high.
 We don’t recommend reducing your barcode size any further than this.

 Avoid printing too close to the edge of a product.
-This is where the checkout operator may hold the item and so block the barcode.
-8mm from the edge is the official recommendation, and no closer than 5mm from the edge.
+This is where the checkout operator may hold the item, thereby blocking the barcode.
+8mm from the edge is the official recommendation, and no closer than 5mm.

 Books and Magazines